Last Updated on February 8, 2020

 Another reason that article marketing can be such a powerful tool is that it is very simple to implement.
 There are many outlets where your article can be displayed including on your very own WordPress blog (or website) like this one.

 A third reason that makes article marketing so powerful is that it can be highly effective.
 A well written, keyword-rich article can rank extremely well on Google.
-For example, this article, How to Write a Great Topic Sentence, ranks 1st out of 1,700,000 search results for its primary keyword.
-That results in a lot of traffic and you can turn that traffic into some serious income:
+That can result in a lot of traffic and you can turn that traffic into some serious income.

 So, there you have it; three reasons to keep article marketing in mind when selecting from your arsenal of internet marketing tools.